 The Olde English Bulldogge is a muscular, medium sized dog of great strength, stability and athleticism.
 He is well balanced and proportioned, with no features exaggerated or standing out.
 He has the appearance of a dog capable of doing his original job, bull baiting.
 The OEB head is prominent and dramatic.
 The circumference of the head is at least equal to the dog’s height at the withers.
 The cheeks are large, well developed and display powerful jaw muscles.
 A slightly wrinkled forehead is acceptable.
 The skull is large but well-proportioned to the dog’s muscular body and prominent shoulders.
 There is a crease from the stop to the occiput.
 It has a narrow skull and domed forehead.
 The muzzle is square, wide and deep, with definite layback.
 Distance from the tip of the nose to the stop does not exceed one-third of the distance from the tip of the nose to the occiput.
 Height of the muzzle from the bottom of the chin to the top of the muzzle is equal to or greater than the length of the muzzle, thus producing the deep, square muzzle.
 There is slight to moderate wrinkle on the muzzle.
 Flews are semi-pendulous.
 The bite is undershot and horizontally straight.
 Underbite is ¾” or less.
 Lower jawbone is moderately curved from front to back.
 Eyes are round to almond-shape and medium sized.
 They are set wide apart, with the outside corner of the eye intersecting with the outside line of the skull and are set low, at the level of the muzzle, where the stop and muzzle intersect.
 Eye color is brown, with black pigmented eye rims.
 Canine teeth are large.
 Broken, chipped or extracted teeth are acceptable.
 There are 6 corn row teeth between canines.
 Nostrils are wide with a line running vertically between nostrils from the tip of nose down to the bottom of the upper lip.
 Nose is large and broad in relationship to the width of the muzzle.
 Nose color is black.
 Ears are rose, button or tulip, with rose preferred.
 They are set high and to the rear of the skull.
 The ears are positioned as wide as possible on the outside of the skull.
 They are small to medium in size.
 Neck is medium length, wide, and slightly arched.
 It is a little smaller than the head where the two meet, and gets wider from that point to the shoulders.
 It is slightly loose from jaw to chest, forming a double dewlap.
 They are broad, heavily muscled and have a separation between shoulder blades.
 The scapula (shoulder blade) should be at an approximate 35-degree angle to vertical and form an angle approximately 110 degrees to the humerus (forearm).
 Scapula and humerus should be roughly equal in length.
 A vertical line drawn from the point of the scapula (top) to the ground will pass directly through the elbow.
 The elbows are not turned in or out.
 The legs are set wide apart, coming straight down from the shoulders.
 They are straight vertically on inside of legs and well-muscled, giving a bowed appearance of front quarters.
 The forelegs have medium bone and are in proportion to the body.
 The pasterns are medium in length.
 They are straight, strong, flexible and nearly perpendicular to the ground.
 Body is sturdy and powerful.
 The length from tip of breastbone to rear thigh is slightly longer than the height from ground to withers.
 The back is wide and muscular, showing power.
 Topline has a slight roach (or wheel) back.
 There is a fall in the back, to its low spot behind the shoulders.
 From this point the spine rises to the loin.
 The high point of the loin is a little bit higher than the shoulders then there is a gentle curve, forming an arch, down to the tail.
 Loin (back of ribcage to hips) is muscular, medium in length and slightly arched.
 The chest is wide and deep with a muscular brisket.
 Ribs are well sprung and rounded, being at their fullest directly behind the shoulders.
 Shoulders to forelegs are well muscled.
 Hips and thighs are strong and muscular.
 Hind legs are well muscled and slightly longer than the forelegs.
 In a natural stance they are straight, parallel and set apart when viewed from the rear.
 Distance between hind legs is less than distance between front legs.
 Angulation is moderate.
 Stifles have a gentle convex curve when viewed from the side.
 Stifle angle roughly matches the angle of the pelvis.
 Hocks are perpendicular to the ground when viewed from the side and back.
 They are parallel to each other when viewed from the back.
 A line drawn from the rear-most part of the buttocks, perpendicular to the ground, should fall to the front of the toes.
 A line drawn from the upper (front) point of the pelvis, perpendicular to the ground, should pass through the knee (the two preceding tests of good angulation must be performed with the dog’s hocks set perpendicular to the ground).
 Feet are of medium size and are well arched and rounded (cats’ foot).
 They are straight when viewed from the front.
 Rear feet are smaller than front feet.
 Tail should be set low and tapering from base to end.
 It can be pump handle or straight, with pump handle being preferred.
-Tail should reach the hocks or be slightly shorter.
-Tail is carried down, horizontal or high.
+Tail should reach the hocks or be slightly shorter and carried down or horizontal.
+Some breeders choose to dock the tail.
 Coat is short, close and of medium density.
 It should be shiny, showing good health.
 Color can be brindle of red, gray, fawn or black; either solid or pied (with white).
 Solid white, fawn, red or black; solid color or pied.

 Olde English Bulldogges are docile, but capable and protective, fearless and athletic, fierce-looking, determined and courageous, bold and friendly around their family and friends, but fearless adversaries to anyone who threatens their masters or property.
 This breed likes to chew and should be supplied with plenty of toys and bones.
 Nylabones and rubber Kong toys are highly recommended.
 Rawhides, soft rubber and stuffed toys are unsafe, for they are easily shredded or swallowed whole.
 Olde English Bulldogges are so eager to please that they may overexert themselves in an effort to do whatever is asked of them.
 An owner who displays a natural authority toward the dog, socialization and obedience training are important.
 It is best to channel high energy individuals to some type of work and exercise.
 The objective in training this dog is to achieve pack leader status.
 It is a natural instinct for a dog to have an order in its pack.
 When we humans live with dogs, we become their pack.
 The entire pack cooperates under a single leader.
 Lines are clearly defined and rules are set.
 Because a dog communicates his displeasure with growling and eventually biting, all other humans MUST be higher up in the order than the dog.
 The humans must be the ones making the decisions, not the dogs.
 That is the only way your relationship with your dog can be a complete success.
 This breed tends to drool and slobber.